 What is autumn called in the Kashmiri language?

 Autumn is called HARUD in the Kashmiri language and SHARAD in the Pahari language.

 Does it snow in October in Kashmir?

-Normally in the valley of Kashmir, it snows a lot during winter that sets from November, but some high-altitude places like Gulmarg, Sonamarg, or Pahalgam can experience snowfall even during late autumn in Kashmir.
+Normally in the valley of Kashmir, it snows a lot during winter sets from November, but some high-altitude places like Gulmarg, Sonamarg, or Pahalgam can experience snowfall even during late autumn in Kashmir.